dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

 ## Performance Results

-During these hotspotting events, we could see the effect without the cache:
+During these hot-spotting events, we could see the effect without the cache:

 ![](img/without-cache.png)